*Updated September 2023

 1. Meet your new best friend

 There is a heap of available and accessible information about relocations as a Defence family.
-The Toll Transitions relocation guide will be your new best friend.
+The Toll Transitions website will be your new best friend.
 Download the Defence Relocation Guide and refer to it frequently.
 The ADF pay and conditions manual (PACMAN) is an equally important source of information as Toll administers policy in accordance with PACMAN.

 2. Use your connections